turbo-91/session-notebook/shell_and_git/git-cheatsheet.md

-git status = find out if changes are to be committed, if files are untracked etc. git log = to see log / history of commits git log --oneline = to see log / history of commits in one line
+git status = find out if changes are to be committed, if files are untracked etc. git log = to see log / history of commits git log --oneline = to see log / history of commits in one line git push = push to github git pull = pull from github